Lee Jae-keun

 Lee Jae-keun (born November 20, 2007) is a South Korean figure skater.
-He is the 2024 JGP Latvia silver medalist and finished in the top six at the 2024 World Junior Championships.
+He is the 2024 JGP Latvia and 2026 JGP Latvia silver medalist, and finished in the top six at the 2024 World Junior Championships.

 Personal life

 Lee was born on November 20, 2007, in Hwasun-gun, Jeollanam-do, South Korea.
 He has three siblings: an older brother and sister, as well as a younger sister.

 Career

 Early career

 After watching a video of Yuna Kim's El Tango de Roxanne short program from the 2007 World Championships, Lee's parents decided to sign their youngest daughter, Bo-mi, up for figure skating in 2014.
 They signed Lee up for lessons as well so his sister would not have to attend them alone.
 From there, Lee fell in love with the sport.
 Upon noticing Lee's talent for figure skating and wanting their children to have access to better training conditions, Lee's parents sold their home and while his mother and older siblings remained in Hwasun-gun, Lee's father moved him and his younger sister to Incheon, Seoul.

 Lee made his international debut as a basic novice, winning gold at the 2018 Asian Open Trophy.
 The following year, he won the silver medal as an advanced novice at the 2019 Prague Ice Cup.
 Competing on the senior level at the 2021 South Korean Championships, Lee came in sixth place.